tanvi242/Credit_Card_Fraud_Detection/README.md

-Credit Card Fraud Detection using Machine Learning Project Overview
+💳 Credit Card Fraud Detection
+📌 Project Overview

-This project focuses on detecting fraudulent credit card transactions using machine learning techniques.
-Fraud detection is crucial for financial institutions to prevent financial losses and identify suspicious activities in real time.
+This project implements a machine learning-based system to detect fraudulent credit card transactions.
+Fraud detection is a critical problem for financial institutions, as unauthorized transactions can lead to significant financial losses.

-The goal of this project is to build a machine learning model that can classify transactions as fraudulent or legitimate based on transaction features.
+The goal of this project is to analyze transaction data and build a model that can accurately classify transactions as fraudulent or legitimate using machine learning algorithms.

-Dataset
+📊 Dataset

-The dataset contains information about credit card transactions including details such as transaction amount, type, and location.
+The dataset contains information about credit card transactions including transaction details such as amount, type, location, and fraud label.

-Features in the dataset include:

-TransactionID

-TransactionDate

-Amount

-MerchantID

-TransactionType

-Location
+Target variable

-IsFraud (Target variable)
+IsFraud

-Where:

 0 → Legitimate transaction
 1 → Fraudulent transaction

-Project Workflow
-1. Data Preprocessing

-Loading dataset using Pandas

-Handling missing values

-Dropping irrelevant columns

-Encoding categorical variables

-2. Exploratory Data Analysis (EDA)

-Fraud vs Normal transaction distribution

-Data visualization using Seaborn and Matplotlib

-3. Handling Imbalanced Data

-Fraud detection datasets often have very few fraud cases compared to normal transactions.

-To solve this issue, SMOTE (Synthetic Minority Over-sampling Technique) was used to balance the dataset.

-4. Machine Learning Models Used
-Logistic Regression

-Used as a baseline model for classification.

-Random Forest Classifier

-An ensemble learning method that combines multiple decision trees to improve prediction performance.

-5. Model Evaluation

-The model performance was evaluated using:

-Accuracy

-Precision

-Recall

-F1 Score

-Confusion Matrix

-ROC Curve

-AUC Score

-These metrics help measure how effectively the model detects fraudulent transactions.

-Visualization

-The project includes several visualizations to understand the data and model performance:

-Fraud vs Legitimate transaction distribution

-Confusion matrix heatmap

-ROC Curve

-Feature importance plot
+Fraud detection datasets are typically highly imbalanced, meaning fraudulent transactions are much fewer compared to legitimate ones, making the classification task challenging.

-Technologies Used
+⚙️ Technologies Used

 Python